akash-network/website/src/content/Docs/akash-nodes/akash-node-deployment-via-omnibus/index.md

 For fine tuning of the Akash Node check the _Additional Information_ section.

-## Cloudmos Deployment of a Node
+## Akash Console Deployment of a Node

-### Cloudmos Deploy Overview
+### Akash Console Overview

-If you have not used Cloudmos Deploy previously, please use [this guide](/docs/deployments/akash-cli/installation/) to get started.
+If you have not used Akash Console previously, please use [this guide](/docs/deployments/akash-cli/installation/) to get started.
 The guide includes steps to install the app and to set up a wallet for Akash deployments.
-Once the Cloudmos Deploy tool is installed, return to this guide to walk through the Akash Node deployment.
+Once the Akash Console tool is installed, return to this guide to walk through the Akash Node deployment.

-### Cloudmos Deploy Walkthrough
+### Akash Console Walkthrough

 - Our Akash Node install begins by creating a new deployment

 ![](../../assets/deploymentsHomeScreen.png)

 - A number of checks are completed to make sure we are ready to deploy a new app onto Akash
-- Revisit the Cloudmos Deploy guide for tips if any checks fail
+- Revisit the Akash Console guide for tips if any checks fail

 ![](<../../assets/akashlyticsBaseVerify (1).png>)